Thinking about choosing one of the cave hotels in Cappadocia for your stay? I can totally relate!

 It is the oldest hotel complex in Cappadocia.
 Previously, the building was a Greek church, built in 1760.
 Now it is one of the most instagrammable hotels in Cappadocia.
 Thanks to the unique architecture of the hotel, you will have a feeling that you are back in the Renaissance.

 Sacred House has a sauna, spa, hammam and cave pool.
-The spacious rooms are beautifully furnished and have a large number of antiques from the 18th-19th centuries.
+The spacious rooms are beautifully furnished and have a large number of antiques from the 18th-19th century.
 Near the hotel is the beautiful historical Asmalı Konak mansion.